-The Company reported a loss from operations of \$329,318 for the year ended September 30, 2012 versus a loss from operations of \$442,118 for the year ending September 30, 2011.
-The decrease is generally explained by the absence of additional patent expenses and licensing fees incurred in Colorado in 2011 that did not repeat in the 2012 fiscal year.
-The losses are the sum total of all general and administrative expenses, including patent expenses, communication costs, professional fees and regulatory fees associated with managing the Company.
-The Company's net loss was also \$329,318 for the year.
+The Company reported a loss from operations of \$32,524 for the three months ended December 31, 2012 versus a loss from operations of \$86,327 for the same period in 2011.
+The losses for the current quarter include the sum total of all general and administrative expenses, including communication costs, professional fees, patent expenses, and regulatory fees associated with managing the Company.